 It remains to show the claim for those $t$ where $\NF(t) \ge 3$.
 Let $k = \NF(t)$ and let $B_1, \ldots, B_k$ be the servers of $\NF$ that are still active at time $t$ and ordered in the non-decreasing order of their opening times.
 Observe that since \NF maintains only one open server at a time, servers $B_1, \ldots, B_{k-1}$ must be closed at time $t$.
 We also use the following simple fact based on duration of each job being exactly $1$: a job is active at time $t$ if and only if its arrival time is in $(t-1, t]$.
 Therefore we have:

 Since $B_1$ is active at time $t$, it must have had a job scheduled on it in time interval $(t-1, t]$.
 Also, the job that closed $B_1$ must have arrived in $(t-1, t]$.
-We conclude that servers $B_2, B_3, \ldots, B_k$ were opened in $(t-1, t]$ and thus all jobs scheduled on these servers since their opening are still active at time $t$.
-Consider a server $B_i$ that got closed at time $t_i \in (t-1, t]$ by a job $\sigma_{z_i}$.
-This means that job $\sigma_{z_i}$ was scheduled on server $B_{i+1}$ so we have the inequality
+We conclude that servers $B_2, B_3, \ldots, B_k$ were opened in $(t-1, t]$ and thus all jobs scheduled on these servers since their opening are still active at time $t$; see Figure~\ref{fig:NFfig}.